-The Model 22C can be used as a bench top instrument, or mounted in an equipment rack.
+The Model 26C can be used as a bench top instrument, or mounted in an equipment rack.
 In either case, it is important to ensure that adequate ventilation is provided.

-It is important to allow at least $\frac{1}{2}$ " of clearance on the left and right sides and to ensure that the exhaust path of the fan is not blocked.
+Cooling airflow enters through the side holes and exhausts out the fan on the rear panel.
+It is important to allow at least 1⁄2" of clearance on the left and right sides and to ensure that the exhaust path of the fan is not blocked.